Paulus13/SE_systemd/README.md

 This script will install DHCP, as well as configure DHCP and Softether as services

+7. Now you can configure VPN to suit your needs.

 A little bit about setting up iptables

 In order for the VPN to forward traffic outwards, you need to add lines to iptables: